tliron/exceptional-c-exceptions/README.md

 Building and Running the Example
 --------------------------------

 We use [Waf](https://code.google.com/p/waf/) to build.
-You Python installed for Waf to work, and of course a C compiler (tested with gcc).
+You need Python installed for Waf to work, and of course a C compiler to build (tested with gcc).
 Build and run:

 		./waf configure
 		./waf build